 The play scene isn’t quite enough to make a complete story, however, and the writers know this.
-There is a battle of wits at the breakfast table the next morning after Muriel invites the Hunchback for a pancake breakfast.
+There is a big struggle of wits at the breakfast table the next morning after Muriel invites the Hunchback for a pancake breakfast.
 “Any friend of Courage is a friend of mine.”

 Eustace doesn’t want this and insults the Hunchback.
 Pleased to have a ‘voice’ at last, Courage writes notes to the Hunchback, who gets at Eustace’s most self-conscious feature — his baldness.
 Eustace stamps out in a huff.